Close

-- When Can You Start Putting Lotion on a Newborn Baby?
+When Can You Put Lotion on a Newborn?

 Once you welcome your newborn into the world, caring for the little one becomes a top priority.
-Many first-time mothers ask, “can you put lotion on a newborn?”
+Many first-time mothers ask, “Can you put lotion on a newborn?”
 Newborns have delicate skin that is vulnerable to irritation and dryness.
 Although newborn skin does not require additional moisturisation very often, the skin does get dry after baths and may require a small amount of moisturiser to replenish the natural skin oils lost due to bathing or dry air.
-Hence, using lotion to protect your little one’s skin is safe.
+So, do newborns and lotion make a good pair?

 Ah, the joys of caring for a newborn baby!
 As a new parent, you probably wonder when it’s safe to start using lotion on your little one’s delicate skin.
 Most paediatricians recommend waiting until your baby is 2-3 weeks old before introducing lotion to their skincare routine.

 But here’s the catch – not all lotions are created equal!
-Make sure to choose a lotion specifically designed for babies that is fragrance-free and hypoallergenic.
+Make sure to choose a lotion specifically designed for babies that is fragrance-free and hypoallergenic, and that does not contain fragrances or dyes (1).
 You don’t want to risk irritating your baby’s skin with harsh chemicals or overpowering scents.

 Newborn babies have a covering over their skin called ‘vernix’.
-This is a waxy layer of protection that covered their body in the womb to protect their skin from the amniotic fluid.
+This is a waxy layer of protection that covers their body in the womb to protect their skin from the amniotic fluid (2).
 This layer starts peeling off in the first few weeks after birth, giving the appearance of dry and flaky skin.
 The skin below this layer is moist enough and does not need extra moisturisation.

 Why Does a Newborn Baby’s Skin Need Lotion?